Information About Counselling Interactive

 The consultation fee is set at the first session.
-Fee for telephone or internet based sessions are pro rata rate of the agreed fee.
+Fee for telephone or online session fees is pro-rata rate of the agreed fee.

-To make an appointment please go to Contacts & Appointment menu or email us at firstname.lastname@example.org or call us on 0402 483 677.
+To make an appointment please go to Contacts & Appointment menu or email at firstname.lastname@example.org or call on 0402 483 677.

-We offer telephone, email and internet video counselling.
-The telephone & internet based counselling sessions are usually pre-arranged vis email or SMS.
+We offer face to face, telephone, email and online counselling.
+The telephone & online counselling sessions are usually pre-arranged via email or SMS.

 Prepare for the First Session